Bee-Lab/BeelabTestBundle/docs/index.md

   In case of a select, note that you need to add `option` after your field's id, and you can pass a third optional parameter with the position.
-  If, for example, you want to retrieve the value of your second option in a `bar` field of a `foo` form (maybe beacuse the first one is empty), you can do `self::getFormValue('foo_bar option', 1)`
+  If, for example, you want to retrieve the value of your second option in a `bar` field of a `foo` form (maybe because the first one is empty), you can do `self::getFormValue('foo_bar option', 1)`

 * Forms with collections

-  Tipically, a form with a collection is a problem during tests, because the values of collections are not displayed in the HTML (but, instead, added via JavaScript).
+  Typically, a form with a collection is a problem during tests, because the values of collections are not displayed in the HTML (but, instead, added via JavaScript).
   You can solve such problema by visiting form URL and then using `self::postForm('your_form_name', $values)` (where`$values` can include collection values).